 Apollo's Troupe blends the ancient Greek rhapsode's performance of Homer with the modern style of reading by Charles Dickens and Edgar Allan Poe into a new experimental epic form of dramatic storytelling for a contemporary

 Synopsis: Apollo calls all the poets of the nations, ancient and modern, East and West, to assemble on the moon to consult on the meaning of modern life.
 The Parliament of Poets sends the main character, the Poet of the Moon, on a Journey to the seven continents to learn from all of the spiritual and wisdom traditions of humankind.
 On Earth and on the moon, the poets teach a new global, universal vision of life.

-NOTE major theme this year: July 20, 2019 marks the 50th anniversary of the Apollo 11 landing on the moon.
+July 20, 2019 marks the 50th anniversary of the Apollo 11 landing on the moon.
 Much of The Parliament of Poets takes place at the Apollo 11 landing site.
-Following Homer's "catalogue of ships," one canto evokes and honors the many rocket ships and astronauts of the space age, including the Apollo missions.
+Evoking Homer's "catalogue of ships," one canto honors the many rocket ships and astronauts of the space age, including the Apollo missions.